 What if they are married?
 Gay?
 An ax murderer?
 Not interested?

 You aren’t hitting on someone by asking a question.
 Is that croissant good?
 How’s your book?
 I love the muffins here.
 Whatever, it’s small talk, but it breaks the ice.

 It might turn into a more extended conversation or not, but you are gaining confidence either way.

 And if they respond saying, yes, these are my wife’s/partner’s favorite, then so be it.
-Next.

-2. Looking for a commitment?
+2. Looking for a Commitment When Dating Over 60?

 Don’t start with apps like Bumble and Tinder, which are synonymous with hooking up, unless that’s what you want.
 No judgment here.
 We are all adults.

 But if you are looking for something more, choose dating sites for over 60s or dating apps with fees.